School Violence Restraining Orders in California

 Example

-Victoria is a student at Polytechnic College, a private postsecondary technical school.
+Victoria is a student at Polytechnic College, a postsecondary technical school.
 Victoria and another student, Abby, got into an argument.
 Since then, Abby has followed Victoria around campus, threatened her with a knife, and sent text messages with pictures of a large knife.
-Victoria reported the threats to the school police, who asked if the school had her permission to ask for a restraining order that would protect her and all students on campus from Abby.
-Victoria agreed and the school safety officer applied for a school violence restraining order.
+Victoria reported the threats to the school police, who asked if the school had her permission to ask for a restraining order that would protect her and other students on campus from Abby.
+Victoria agreed and the school safety officer applied for a school violence restraining order

 What can a restraining order do?